 July is Plastic Free Month.
 With recent news reports reminding us just how devastating the impact of plastic pollution is to our ocean, this is a positive initiative so we can all help in some way.
 I know this issue isn’t new and we have all been doing our bit over the years – however I know I still have a lot more to do.
 Here are 31 ways we can help reduce single use plastic (if you’re already doing all of them that apply to you then tell a friend who needs inspiration):

-31 Ways to Help Reduce Single Use Plastic
+31 Ways to Help Reduce Single-Use Plastic

-- Take the pledge to go as plastic free as you can this July.
+- Take the pledge to go as plastic-free as you can this July.

 - Say no to plastic bags (pop a fold-able cotton bag into your bag).
 Just this small change will go a long way to help Ocean Sustainability.